NBPub/BeatLog/README.md

 Visitor locations can be visualized on an interactive map using [LeafletJS](https://leafletjs.com/) and OpenStreetMap [tiles](https://operations.osmfoundation.org/policies/tiles/).
 **[Documentation](/docs#visitor-map-demo)**
- - Location markers are scaled by total connections or unique visitors (IPs) over the time range
+ - Tool tips show location names and total connections or unique visitors (IPs) over the selected time range
+ - Location marker sizes are scaled by total connections or unique visitors
+ - Tabular data is presented beneath the map

 ## Installation